functionhaus/archivist/README.md

 * Archivist articles are formatted in `Arcdown` format by default, allowing for more robust articles and article features.

+* Article parsing is exposed as an anonymous function, so if you don't want to use Arcdown you can parse articles in any other way you'd like.

 * Archivist allows articles to be organized into nested *topic* directories for better organization.
 Topic directory and sub-directory naming will be translated into a hierarchical system-wide topic and sub-topic structure.